-13 Management Plan
+13 Management Plan: Resource Objectives

-13.1 Legislation and Higher Level Plans - Guidance Documents for the Management Plan
+13.1 Legislation and Higher Level Plans - Guidance Documents for the Management Plan objectives or requirements; but are more specific about how FRPA objectives may be achieved on the AVCF land base.

-The AVCF Management Plan is consistent with the current forestry legislation, the probationary community forest agreement application and licence package, and higher level plans.
+The AVCF Management Plan is consistent with the current forestry legislation, the community forest agreement application and licence package, and higher level plans.
 Plans and legislative requirements affecting planning in the community forest are summarized in Appendix C, Legislation and Higher Level Plans - Guidance Documents for the Management Plan.

-Although some objectives and strategies overlap with FRPA objectives that will be outlined in a future Forest Stewardship Plan, the Advisory Committee chose to include these in the

-Management Plan because of requests from the public to see this information in advance of giving their support to the AVCF proposal.
-The objectives are not in conflict with FRPA objectives or requirements; but are more specific about how FRPA objectives may be achieved on the AVCF land base.
+Although some objectives and strategies overlap with FRPA objectives that will be outlined in a future Forest Stewardship Plan, the Advisory Committee chose to include these in the Management Plan because of requests from the public to see this information in advance of giving their support to the AVCF proposal.
+The objectives are not in conflict with FRPA